rust-lang/rust/src/doc/tutorial.md

 ## The extra library

-Rust also ships with the [extra library], an accumulation of useful things, that are however not important enough to deserve a place in the standard library.
-You can use them by linking to `extra` with an `extern mod extra;`.
+Rust ships with crates such as the [extra library], an accumulation of useful things, that are however not important enough to deserve a place in the standard library.
+You can link to a library such as `extra` with an `extern mod extra;`.

 [extra library]: extra/index.html